Apple's Schiller defends iPad mini's price tag

-SAN FRANCISCO Oct 23 Apple marketing wizard Phil Schiller defended the $329 price of the new iPad mini tablet, saying consumers will be willing to pay for quality not found in less expensive devices from rivals like Google and Amazon.
+SAN FRANCISCO Apple (AAPL.O) marketing wizard Phil Schiller defended the $329 price of the new iPad mini tablet, saying consumers will be willing to pay for quality not found in less expensive devices from rivals like Google (GOOG.O) and Amazon (AMZN.O).

 While the news of the launch was welcomed by Wall Street, many analysts were concerned that the steeper-than-expected price might turn away some cost conscious consumers.